-The demand for residual fibre on the coast has changed significantly in the last few years as a result of the closure of the Elk Falls pulp and paper mill and most recently the closure of the Neucel Port Alice mill.
-While residual wood chips remain in short supply (resulting in significant volumes of chips to be imported from the Interior), sawdust, shavings and hog fuel are currently surplus to industry needs.
+The demand for residual fibre on the Coast has changed significantly in the last few years as a result of the closure of the Elk Falls pulp and paper mill and more recently the closure of the Neucel Port Alice pulp mill.
+While residual wood chips remain in short supply (resulting in significant volumes of chips imported from the BC Interior), sawdust, shavings and hog fuel are currently surplus to industry needs.

-Almost all minor residual fibre is consumed by either regional pulp and paper power boilers or in the case of sawdust and shavings, by the significant animal bedding and agricultural markets.
+Almost all minor residual fibre is consumed by either regional pulp and paper power boilers, or in the case of sawdust and shavings, by the significant animal bedding and agricultural markets.

-6.3 Coastal Biomass Fuel Availability Forecast
+6.4 Biomass Fuel Availability Forecast

-Figure 4 shows the availability of biomass fibre by type over the 25-year forecast given the assumptions described previously.
-The majority of available fibre for use as biomass exists in the form of un-harvested AAC, with some current surpluses of hog fuel.
-Available volumes have declined since completion of our 2013 analysis as a result of several factors.
-A recently announced greenfield pellet plant in Nanaimo has reduced our projected availability of sawmill residues; though likelihood of this plant being constructed remains questionable.
-Our modeling logic has changed whereby pulp log shortfalls are now assumed to come from standing timber.
-The resurgence in US housing has resulted in an increase in operating rates for coastal log processing facilities; and lastly the coast has experienced a dramatic increase in log exports.
-As a consequence of these changes the magnitude of surplus coastal biomass, though still considerable, has declined.
+Figure 4 shows the availability of biomass fibre by type over a 25-year forecast given the assumptions made.
+The majority of available fibre for use as biomass exists in the form of un-harvested AAC, post-harvest roadside residual fibre and some short-term surpluses of hog fuel.

+Available volumes have increased since completion of our 2015 analysis as a result of the closure of significant pulp and paper capacity on the coast (pulp logs were assumed to come from standing timber).

-Figure 4.
-Net Available Biomass by Type - Coast
+Figure 4: Net Available Biomass by Type - Coast

-6.4 Biomass Energy Potential - Vancouver Island
+6.5 Biomass Energy Potential - Vancouver Island

 Table 6 describes the biomass electrical generation potential for this region assuming the electrical generation facility is located centrally on Vancouver Island in the Parksville area.
-A maximum 74 megawatt capacity biomass power plant could generate 649 GWh annually at a forecast cost of \$165/MWh over the next 10 years.
-In the second 15-year period this potential supply drops slightly to 64 MW capacity, producing 561 GWh/year at a cost of \$143/MWh.
+A maximum 110-megawatt capacity biomass power plant could generate 962 GWh annually at a forecast cost of \$217/MWh over the next 25 years.